uppercasserole/stardew_marriage_speedruns/routes/harvey/stardew_marriage_harvey_beginner.md

 - Sleep

 ### Spring 25, Y3
+- Chop trees
+- Gift coffee to Harvey in clinic at 9am
+- If it is raining, buy Mermaids Pendant and propose
+- Pass out

+### Rainy day
 - Check mail for up to 1,000g if necessary (need 5,000g)
 - Chop trees as necessary (need 300 wood)
-- Drink coffee and eat speed food, if possible
-- Gift coffee to Harvey in clinic at 9am
 - Buy Mermaids Pendant
-- Propose
+- Propose to Harvey in the clinic at 9am
 - Pass out
 - Sleep until win